antarctica/lantern/docs/dev.md

 - example collections and products with only minimal properties set
 - example collections and products with all optional properties set
-- example items to test formatting free-text properties
+- example items to test supported formatting options in free-text properties
-- example items with all supported distribution options
+- example items to test supported distribution options
 - example items for each supported licence
-- example special items, such as physical maps
+- examples of special items, such as physical maps

-These records are used within tests but can and should also be used when developing template changes etc.
+These records are used within tests but can and should also be used when developing [Templates](/docs/site.md#templates).

-An in-memory [Store](/docs/architecture.md#stores) is provided containing these test/fake records.
+An in-memory [Store](/docs/architecture.md#stores) is provided to load these records for use with [Exporters](/docs/architecture.md#exporters).

 > [!TIP]
 > Run the `build-test-records` [Development Task](#development-tasks) to export a static site using these records.